 Pack 227 is chartered by St. Bonaventure Church located in Huntington Beach, CA. We have spring and fall recruitment events, but new scouts may join at any time (hint — get in on all the summer fun!).
 Many of the Scouts come from St. Bonaventure School, but not all.
-We encourage any boy who wants to have a fun time to join our pack wherever you are from, and adult leaders, too!
+We encourage any boy or girl who wants to have a fun time to join our pack wherever you are from, and adult leaders, too!
 To join, use the new online application to sign up, or youth and adult applications are also available in the St. Bonaventure School office, in the Cub Scout folder.
 For more information, please call our Recruitment Chair, Dani DeGrood (714-653-0002) or email her at firstname.lastname@example.org.
 Continue reading

 Every year Cub Scout Pack 227 in Huntington Beach selects a charity to focus its outside fundraising efforts.
 This year that charity was “Joshua’s Journey of Hope” which is dedicated to finding a cure for the disease cystinosis.
 Cystinosis is an “orphan” disease with about 500 people, mostly children, stricken in the United States and approximately 2,000 worldwide.
 It is a metabolic disease in which the amino acid cystine, gets into the cells but has no transporter out.
 Because of the defect in transportation, the cell crystallizes causing early cell death.
 Cystinosis slowly destroys the organs in the body including the kidneys, liver, eyes, muscles and the brain.
 With such a rare disease affecting such a small population, research money is scarce to nonexistent.
 And yet research on complicated diseases like cystinosis often lead to advancements in other rare diseases.